Scholarships and Incentives

 If hearing it from a kid wasn’t enough let them talk to an adult.
 Contact a pilgrim and ask their parents to talk to your parents about their decision making process.
 Have them explain why they finally decided to send their child and if they think that anything has changed since they made their decision.
 Also have them talk about the rewards their child had from going to Israel (such as the friends across the US and Canada, what they learned and their stronger connection to Judaism).

 Contact a staff member or someone who works on the program

-Contacting Pilgrim’s parents is one thing but people who work for the program know even more then the parents.
+Contacting a pilgrim’s parents is one thing, but people who work for the program know even more than the parents.
 Ask a friend to get a staff member to call your parents.
 They have been on the trip and know all the behind the scenes action.
 They are responsible for the Pilgrim’s day and night.
 They are with them 24/7.
 Have them talk about the Pilgrimage experience and how important it is for Jewish teens to go to Israel.
 After having your parents talk to a staff member have them talk to the Program director.
 The people in the central office are responsible for making sure the program runs smoothly.
 They can answer every one of your parent’s questions and ease their stress about sending their child away for the summer.
 (Contact the program director.)

 Give them the facts

 Explain to them that it’s safe to go.
 Explain to them that if it were unsafe to go then the thousands of people who have gone the last couple years are crazy.
 Tell them that the risk of driving on an interstate in the US is more dangerous than going to Israel.
 Make sure they contact they contact the office for all the facts on security on USY Israel programs.

 Ain Li Eretz Acheret- I have no other land